alisonGitHub/hadoop_install/README.md

 steps and nececry files for installing hadoop + yarn 2.6 on ubuntu 14.10

 I collected many instructions as I could (see the refs below) but select the steps I like and put them here (It is kind of like cherry pick).
 Those steps are tested on my hadoop cluster.
 It works perfect.
 Three big steps: install packages and config them and hadoop xml files.
+I used tmux with the function of synchronize-panes for setting all the machines.

 ##machines
 * pocoyo-1 192.168.1.72 (master)